Platinum-group mineral band.

 Where PGMs occur and why they matter

-This page follows that problem through my own work rather than trying to be a general review.
+This page briefly summarizes my work on PGM.
 It begins with placer concentrates from the Koryak-Kamchatka belt, where PGM assemblages are described before the bedrock source is fully resolved.
-It then moves into lode chromitites and dunite-hosted PGM, where inclusions and textural relations begin to challenge simple orthomagmatic models.
-From there, the scale shifts again to small PGM in volcanic rocks – inclusions in Cr-spinel that give direct evidence of platinum-group elements fractionation in magmatic processes, before the later part of the page turns to remobilization, rare new minerals, and finally the confirmed formation of natural IrO2.
-My logic is intenrional: first, assemblage and paragenesis, which minerals occur together; then, what they say about source rocks and magmatic setting; and finally, how later alteration, metamorphism, and oxidation rewrite that record.
+It then moves into PGM hosted by lode chromitites and dunite of Ural-Alaskan type complexes from Far East Russia, where inclusions and textural relations begin to challenge simple orthomagmatic models.
+From there, the scale shifts again to small PGM in volcanic rocks – inclusions in Cr-spinel that give direct evidence of fractionation of platinum-group elements in magmatic processes, before the later part of the page turns to remobilization, rare new minerals, and finally the confirmed formation of natural IrO2.

 Pt 39 figure for platinum-group minerals.

-Isoferroplatinum covering the wall of serpentine-filled fractures on olivine.
+Isoferroplatinum covering the walls of serpentine-filled fractures on olivine.
 Galmoenan complex, Koryak Highlands, Russia.
+One of the most eloquent pieces of evidence of PGE mobility during serpentinization.
+Unpublished materials; samples from the collections of Evgeniy Sidorov.

 Placer assemblages

-My work on PGM began with placers because they provide a concentrated and surprisingly information-rich entry point into ultramafic source systems.
-In the Prizhimny Creek placer of the Koryak Highlands, Pt-Fe alloys occur with Os-bearing phases, PtRh intermetallic material, sulfides and arsenides of the platinum-group elements, chromite and Cr-magnetite.
-That assemblage already shows that a placer is not just a mechanical concentration of durable grains.
-It is a filtered mineralogical archive that preserves clues to primary alloy composition, inclusion assemblages, oxidation state, and the character of the eroded source intrusion.
+My work on PGM began during my undergraduate studies with placers, because they provide a concentrated and surprisingly information-rich entry point into ultramafic source systems.
+In the Prizhimny Creek placer of the Koryak Highlands (Kutyrev et al., 2018), Pt-Fe alloys form grains up to a few mm in size, with inclusions of native osmium, PtRh intermetallic material, sulfides and arsenides of the platinum-group elements, chromite, and Cr-magnetite.
 In this case, the data pointed toward a weakly eroded Ural-Alaskan-type system and suggested clinopyroxenites of the Prizhimny massif as a plausible bedrock source.
+This was interesting, as the complex is small, likely poorly eroded – which is clear from its gabbroic composition and rarity of ultramafic rocks – and controversially belongs to the Ural-Alaskan type (Kutyrev and Zhirnova, 2019).

 Figure 2 for platinum-group minerals.

-Porky-shaped isoferroplatinum grain from chromitite of the Matysked Ural-Alaskan type complex.
+Porky-shaped isoferroplatinum grain from chromitite of the Matysken Ural-Alaskan type complex.
 Flat phases, including ear and heels, are made of native osmium.

 Figure 3 for platinum-group minerals.

 Mass-balance problem.
-Concentration of PGE in terrestrial rocks and ores varies nine-fold – not taking into accunt rocks less mafic than basalt.
+Concentration of PGE in terrestrial mafic rocks and ores varies nine-fold.

 PGM in primitive arc magmas and volcanic rocks

-The next step in this work moved away from coarse nuggets and chromitite schlieren and into primitive arc magmas, where PGE can be followed before they are concentrated into obvious ore-scale minerals.
-That shift matters because it brings the problem closer to first-order magmatic controls.
-In the Olyutorsky arc, including the Tumrok Range, the volcanic rocks are unusually primitive.
-High-Mg picrites and basalts preserve olivine with Fo contents up to 94 mol% and high-Cr# spinel, while melt inclusions record Mg-rich and, in the southern segment, distinctly high-K compositions.
-These rocks are useful not because they already contain spectacular PGM, but because they preserve the source conditions under which noble metals entered the arc system.
-In later collaborative work on the Tumrok volcano-plutonic complex, this became a linked volcanic and intrusive framework rather than a volcanic story alone.
+The next step in this work moved away from coarse nuggets and chromitite schlieren and into primitive arc magmas, where PGE can be traced before they are concentrated into obvious ore-scale minerals.
+That brings the problem closer to first-order magmatic controls.
+In the Olyutorsky arc, including the Tumrok Range, the volcanic rocks can have very high Mg content (up to 36 wt% recalculated dry rock).
+This is, of course, mostly the result of olivine accumulation.
+The parental melt of these rocks does not have more than 16–17 wt% MgO.
+They preserve olivine with Fo contents up to 93 mol% and high-Cr# spinel, while melt inclusions record Mg-rich and, in the southern segment, distinctly high-K, shoshonitic, compositions.
+Cr-spinel in these rocks contain a significant number of nm-scale PGM inclusions that can be detected via scanning electron microscopy but are better localized using LA-ICP-MS. Namely, they appear as spikes on time-resolved spectra.
+Tumrok volcano-plutonic complex, this became a linked volcanic and intrusive framework rather than a volcanic story alone.

 Figure 4 for platinum-group minerals.